jest-community/eslint-plugin-jest/docs/rules/no-deprecated-functions.md

 Originally, the `requireActual` & `requireMock` the `requireActual`& `requireMock` functions were placed onto the `require` function.

-These functions were later moved onto the `jest` object in order to be easier for type checkers to handle, and their use via `require` deprecated.
-Finally, the release of Jest 26 saw them removed from the `require` function all together.
+These functions were later moved onto the `jest` object for it to be easier for type checkers to handle, and their use via `require` deprecated.
+Finally, the release of Jest 26 saw them removed from the `require` function altogether.

 ### `jest.runTimersToTime`